-Column 1 Type of device Column 2 Prescribed parameters Election sign for a local government election for the Sunshine Coast Regional Council The prescribed parameters for display of election signs for a local government election for the Sunshine Coast Regional Council are- (a) for a mayoral candidate-a maximum of 20 signs per electoral division; and (b) for a candidate other than a mayoral candidate-a maximum of 20 signs in the division where the candidate is standing for election; and (c) no more than 2 election signs may be installed on any one site; and (d) each sign must not exceed a face area of 2 square metres; and (e) if the candidate is not the owner of the premises on which the proposed election sign is to be placed and displayed, the candidate must obtain the consent of the owner of the premises.
-The prescribed parameters for display of election signs for a local government election for the Noosa Shire Council are- (a) for a mayoral candidate-a maximum of 8 signs; and (b) for a candidate other than a mayoral candidate-a maximum of 8 signs; and (c) no more than 2 election signs may be installed on any one site; and (d) each sign must not exceed a face area of 2 square metres; and (e) if the candidate is not the owner of the premises on which the proposed election sign is to be placed and displayed, the candidate must obtain the consent of the owner of the premises.
+Column 1 Column 2 Type of device Prescribed parameters Election sign for a local government election for the Sunshine Coast Regional Council The prescribed parameters for display of election signs for a local government election for the Sunshine Coast Regional Council are- (a) for a mayoral candidate-a maximum of 20 signs per electoral division; and LOCAL GOVERNMENT Vote 1 (b) for a candidate other than a mayoral candidate-a maximum of 20 signs in the division where the candidate is standing for election; and (c) no more than 2 election signs may be installed on any one site; and (d) each sign must not exceed a face area of 2 square metres; and (e) if the candidate is not the owner of the premises on which the proposed election sign is to be placed and displayed, the candidate must obtain the consent of the occupier of the premises.
+Election sign for a local government The prescribed parameters for display of election signs for a local government election for the Noosa Shire Council are- election for the Noosa Shire Council (a) for a mayoral candidate-a maximum of 8 signs; and LOCAL GOVERNMENT (b) for a candidate other than a mayoral candidate-a maximum of 8 signs; and Vote 1 (c) no more than 2 election signs may be installed on any one site; and (d) each sign must not exceed a face area of 2 square metres; and the state of the s (e) if the candidate is not the owner of the premises on which the proposed election sign is to be placed and displayed, the candidate must obtain the consent of the occupier of the premises.